-The "fiscal identification number" of natural persons described in Section 2(2)(e)(3) refers to the Dutch Citizen Service Number (BSN) or a fiscal identification number of another country (such as the tax identification number, TIN).
+The "fiscal identification number" of natural persons refers to the Dutch Citizen Service Number (BSN) or a fiscal identification number of another country (such as the tax identification number, TIN).
 The issuing country must be stated to specify the identification number in greater detail.
 For depositors resident in the Netherlands, the BSN is submitted in principle.
 This enables a plausibility check to be made of the home address.
 There are exceptions, however, where depositors resident in the Netherlands do not have a BSN.
 The data model provides sufficient flexibility to include these depositors' data in the submission.

-The "vital status" marker referred to in Section 2(2)(e) (4) deals with the situation in which the depositor has died.
+The "vital status" marker referred to in Section 2(2)(e)(4) deals with the situation in which the depositor has died.
 In such cases, the heirs may be able to claim compensation under the DGS, but their identity is not known in advance.
-The grant of compensation may then be deferred, in accordance with Section 8(5) of the deposit guarantee schemes directive, which provides scope to do so if it is uncertain whether a person is entitled to payout.
+The grant of compensation may then be deferred, in accordance with Section 8(5) of the DGSD which provides scope to do so if it is uncertain whether a person is entitled to payout.